Creating Packages¶

 flavor pack --manifest pyproject.toml --launcher-bin /path/to/launcher

-flavor pack --manifest pyproject.toml
+flavor pack --manifest pyproject.toml --builder-bin /path/to/builder

-flavor pack --manifest pyproject.toml --platform darwin_arm64
+flavor pack --manifest pyproject.toml --output dist/myapp.psp

-flavor pack --manifest pyproject.toml --platform windows_amd64
+flavor pack --manifest pyproject.toml --no-verify

 Advanced Features¶